scanoss/cryptography/config/README.md

 # Sample SCANOSS Scanning GO API Configs
-This folder contains some examples of configuration for running the SCANOSS Cryptograhpy API.
+This folder contains some examples of configuration for running the SCANOSS Cryptography API.

 There are two types of configuration:
 * Application Config